 Alternative Chinese qualifications will continue to be accepted for students who meet the conditions specified by EDB: (a) students who have learned Chinese Language for less than 6 years while receiving primary and secondary education; (b) students who have learned Chinese Language for 6 years or more in schools, but have been taught an adapted and simpler Chinese Language curriculum not normally applicable to the majority of students in local schools.
-Students achieving the required grade in the relevant subject [i.e. Grade E or above in GCE(A-level)/GCE(AS-level) OP Grade C/4 or above in IGCSE/GCSE/GCE(O-level) Chinese Language subject or Applied Learning Chinese [ApL(C)] with Attained level or above] will be regarded as obtaining a Level 3 in HKDSE Chinese for meeting our entrance requirements and for calculation of the related admission scores.
+Students achieving the required grade in the relevant subject [i.e. Grade E or above in GCE(A-level)/GCE(AS-level) OR Grade C / 4 or above in IGCSE/GCSE/GCE(O-level) Chinese Language subject or Applied Learning Chinese [ApL(C)] with Attained level or above] will be regarded as obtaining a Level 3 in HKDSE Chinese for meeting our entrance requirements and for calculation of the related admission scores.
 If these applicants also sit for the examination of HKDSE Chinese, the "best" result of either the Alternative Chinese qualifications or HKDSE Chinese would be taken into account in the admission and selection process.

-2 For applicants seeking admission on the strength of A-Level qualifications (i.e. either HKALE or GCEALE or IAL) with effect from the 2015/16 entry, Grade E in 3 A-Level subjects or 2 A-Level and 2 AS-Level subjects will be required.
+For applicants seeking admission on the strength of A-Level qualifications (i.e. either HKALE or GCEALE or IAL) with effect from the 2015/16 entry, Grade E in 3 A-Level subjects or 2 A-Level and 2 AS-Level subjects will be required.

-3 For applicants seeking admission on the strength of International Baccalaureate (IB) qualifications, a minimum score of 24 with at least Level 4 in 2 Higher Level subjects are required.
+&lt;sup>3 For applicants seeking admission on the strength of International Baccalaureate (IB) qualifications, a minimum score of 24 with at least Level 4 in 2 Higher Level subjects are required.

-- A Test of English as a Foreign Language (TOEFL) score of 550 or above for the paper-based tests OR a score of 80 or above for the internet-based tests; OR - b.
+- b.
 An overall Band Score of 6 in the International English Language Testing System (IELTS). - c.
-For applicants applying on the strength of GCE results, Grade C / 4 or above in GCSE English or Grade 4 or above in GCSE / IGCSE English or equivalent. - d.
+For applicants applying on the strength of GCE results, Grade C / 4 or above in GCSE / IGCSE/ GCEOL English or Grade 4 or above in GCSE / IGCSE English or equivalent. - d.
 For applicants possessing IB qualifications, Level 4 in English. - (ii) Individual cases will be considered on their own merit.
 Applicants concerned may be required to attend interviews or tests to further ascertain their language proficiency.